Bricktech2000/Notes/notes/inflection-point.md

 see [[extremum]], [[classical-math-notation]]

-> an inflection point or point of inflection, is a point on a smooth plane curve at which the curvature changes sign — Wikipedia
+> an inflection point or point of inflection, is a point on a smooth plane curve at which the curvature changes sign &mdash; Wikipedia

 ## definition